 Skin Cancer Screening in Cape Girardeau, MO

 There are over 500,000 new diagnosis of skin cancer each year.
 Since skin cancer can be found on any part of the body, early detection of skin cancer is important to your overall health.
-Board certified plastic surgeons Dr. David Deisher and Dr. J. Stewart Humphrey of Heartland Plastic and Hand Surgery, serving patients from Cape Girardeau, Jackson, Sikeston and the surrounding community, specialize in helping numerous patients protect themselves by offering skin cancer screening.
+Board certified plastic surgeons Dr. David Deisher and Dr. J. Stewart Humphrey of Heartland Plastic & Hand Surgery, serving patients from Cape Girardeau, Jackson, Sikeston and the surrounding community, specialize in helping numerous patients protect themselves by offering skin cancer screening.

 Skin Cancer Protection